DannyRyanFisher/RoboND-DeepLearning-Project/writeup.md

 3- the video show that the drone follow the hero for the whole recording time but it takes sometimes >= 5 min to catch him, I think doing the previous two steps can improve this.

+I don't think this model will works well for following small object (e.g. cats, dogs) specially from long distance and some angles, but it should works well (maybe not the same final score as this) for larger object (e.g. car, horses)